 Bright Nights Miniature Train

-The miniature train at Stanley Park is back for Bright Nights in 2023.
+The miniature train at Stanley Park was back for Bright Nights in 2023.

 The ride is incredibly popular and takes about 12 minutes.
 Continue reading below for information, or click Stanley Park Train to learn about rides at other times of the year.